lapinek/platform-scripting/README.md

 ## Similarities

-Scripts extend existing functionality and their application is specific to a component.
-The component also defines the script what type of data and functionality is available for scripts.
-The the scripts' environment, configuration, and sometimes even syntax may be specific to a component.
+The scripting objectives and implementation are driven by the components functionality and the environment it provides.
+Hence, the scripting configuration, the data and methods a script can use, and sometimes even syntax may be specific to a component.

-Nevertheless, scripts work at a low level, and there are similarities:
+At a low level, and there are similarities:

 * All three components support scripting in Groovy.

 * AM and IDM use [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino)—the scripting engine having access to Java functionality provided by the corresponding component—to support server-side JavaScript.

-Now, to differences.

 ## Differences